ualberta-mueller-group/MCGS/docs/style.md

 - Functions in headers having more than 2 statements
 - `using` keyword in headers
 - Definitions in headers which could cause ODR violations
+- Names within `.cpp` files having external linkage, who are not declared in an `#include`d header

 You should use the following makefile targets before opening a pull request:
 - `tidy`